Gdoc/Admin

 Two points are worth emphasizing.

-For some households, the net effect is positive.
-But for some households that's not the case.
+For some households, the net effect is positive; that's not always the case.
 In particular, workers who lose their jobs can be affected for extended periods of time, so the positive effect via lower prices is not enough to compensate them for the reduction in earnings.

 On the whole, if we aggregate changes in welfare across households, the net effect is usually positive.
 But this is hardly a consolation for the worse off.